srosset81/transiscope-compiegnois/README.md

 ## 1 Fork the Deploye repo

-Fork this project to get your own version and work on it.
+Fork this project to get your own version.

 ### Local test

-You can test localy on your device by using the .dev docker-compose :
+You can test localy on your device by using the .local docker-compose :
 ```
-docker-compose -f docker-compose-dev.yaml up
+make start-local
 ```
+To stop it : ``` make stop-local ```
 Frontend on http://localhost:4000/
 Middleware on http://localhost:3000/
 Fuseki database on http://localhost:3030 (user: admin, password : admin)